straubt1/terraform-run-task/README.md

 # Terraform Run Task - Getting Started

-A comprehensive example implementation of a Terraform Run Task that helps you understand how to build custom run tasks and explore the data available at each stage of the Terraform lifecycle.
+Want a hands-on, low-stakes way to learn Terraform Run Tasks?
+This repo is your sandbox.

+We build a small, playful Run Task that doesn’t enforce policy or block runs.
+It listens at each lifecycle stage and captures useful artifacts and API responses so you can explore exactly what Terraform exposes along the way.

+Think of it as a flight recorder for your runs—not an air-traffic controller.
+It fetches and saves config files, plans, logs, and run metadata in a tidy folder layout.

-This project serves as both a learning tool and a starting point for building your own run tasks.
-It demonstrates how to intercept and process data during the four key stages of a Terraform run: pre-plan, post-plan, pre-apply, and post-apply.
+Use it to learn the Run Task workflow end to end or as a starting point for your own tasks.
+It covers all four stages: pre-plan, post-plan, pre-apply, and post-apply.

 ## What is a Terraform Run Task?